 Abundant Borders are collaborating with The Salvation Army to turn the waste ground behind the Community Store on Hawick High Street into a productive food forest garden.

 We are delighted to be working with the Open Space Project in Eyemouth.
-The team had a quarter plot in 2017 and together we have taken on an additional half plot, so watch this space!
+The group had a quarter plot at Eyemouth Allotments in 2017 and together we have taken on an additional half plot, so watch this space!